gcs2/Project-Bastilla/Assets/AxiomEngine/Documentation/Architecture/System_Rules.md

 11. **Unity AI Toolkit Conflict**: The Unity AI Assistant (Muse) may throw `ArgumentException` if it encounters unknown categories like `Textures` during indexing.
 Ensure generated assets follow standard naming and search conventions to minimize toolkit friction.
 12. **Terminal Safety**: Avoid recursive `Remove-Item` or `dotnet build` on the root without explicit need. **NEVER** run or attempt to run commands on terminal that will result in deletions or data corruption risk.
 13. **The Spectacle Gap**: Architectural stability (tests/logic) does not equal a "Visual Spectacle."
 Every demo generator must prioritize silhouette, volumetric depth, and Environmental "Noise" to meet Sun Eater fidelity.
 (Ref: The Pill Incident).
+14. **Zero-Warning Protocol**: When implementing Mocks or Interfaces that require events which are unused in that specific class, always initialize them (e.g., `event Action OnX = delegate { };`) to silence compiler warnings (CS0067) while satisfying the contract.

 ---